JerveGuiral/Mobile-Application-Development/README.md

 🎨 Clean UI: A minimalist interface focused on user experience.

 ## 📺 Video Demo
-Check out **LogoVision** in action!
-See how it classifies the 10 different app categories with high accuracy.
+Check out My App in action!
+See how my app classifies the different app categories with high accuracy.
 [![Watch the video](https://markdown-videos-api.jorgenkh.no/youtube/NRShV7QvLiA)](https://www.youtube.com/watch?v=NRShV7QvLiA)

 🧠 How it Works